cs3110/textbook/src/chapters/ds/amortized.md

   cost of $2n$ re-insertions is offset by the $2n$ change in potential.

-- **Physicist's method, batched queues:** Define the potential energy of the queue to be the length of the back.
+- **Physicist's method, batched queues:** Define the potential energy of the queue to be the length of the inbox.
 It therefore will never be negative.
-When a `dequeue` has to reverse a back list of length $n$, there is an actual cost of $n$ but a change in potential of $n$ too, which offsets the cost and makes it constant.
+When a `dequeue` has to reverse an inbox of length $n$, there is an actual cost of
+  $n$ but a change in potential of $n$ too, which offsets the cost and makes it constant.

 The two methods are equivalent in their analytical power: